mna/agora/doc/wiki/getting-started.md

 Let's write a simple program that converts the case of its command-line arguments based on the case of the first letter.
 If the word starts with an uppercase, the whole word is converted to lowercase, and vice-versa.
 Admittedly, this is not terribly useful, but the goal is to get acquainted with the language.

 ```
-// Import the required native modules
+// Import the required modules
 s := import("strings")
 f := import("fmt")